cabforum/code-signing/docs/CSBR.md

 ### 1.5.2 Contact person

 Contact information for the CA/Browser Forum is available here: <https://cabforum.org/leadership/>.
-In this section of a CA's CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.
+In this section of a CA's CPS, the CA SHALL provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA.

 ### 1.5.3 Person determining CPS suitability for the policy